• Skip to primary navigation

 Chocolate Ganache:

-• 1/2 cup semi sweet or dark chocolate chips
+• 6 ounces (170 grams) semi sweet or dark chocolate chips

 Instructions

-• In a medium bowl, combine flour, matcha, and salt.
-Mix into the butter and sugar.
+• In a medium bowl, whisk together the flour, matcha, and salt.

-• Bake in preheated oven until set and barely golden on bottom, 9-12 minutes.
-Let sit on pan for 5 minutes before removing to wire rack.
+• Bake the chilled cookies in the preheated oven until set and barely golden on bottom, 9-12 minutes.

 • Facebook